defold/doc/docs/en/manuals/shader.md

 }
 ```

-Again, a more complete example is the built in sprite fragment shader:
+Again, a more complete example is the built-in sprite fragment shader:

 ```glsl
 // sprite.fp